CT27/phase-1-final-project/README.md

 # Contributing

-This is a project for course work contributions are welcome.
+This is a project for course work contributions are welcome,

 # contributors to the project:

-https://apilist.fun/api/the-cocktail-db
+with thanks to the Cocktail Db for the free public api. https://apilist.fun/api/the-cocktail-db

 # License

-For open source projects, say how it is licensed.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+MIT License

+Copyright (c) 2024 CT27

 # Project Status: